SUPREME: Highest in Rank or Authority, Highest in Degree & Quality, Ultimate, Final

 Line-Up: Jean Terrell, Mary Wilson, Lynda Laurence

-The commercial failure, or abortion, due to Motown's non-support on Produced & Arranged soured Terrell and Laurence on Motown.
-Laurence, in optimism, persuaded her mentor, Stevie Wonder, to produce a single-only release for The Supremes entitled "Bad Weather."
-Popular with fans and the R&B disc jockey's in the know, the single was issued not long after Produced & Arranged had cooled.
-When the single stalled, it was the final curtain for Terrell and Laurence.
-Both asked to be released from Motown.
-Mary Wilson, now alone, had to reconfigure the group who would'nt have another record released for two years.
+Produced & Arranged's notoriety increased by the fact that it was the first, and last, Supremes album to host Supreme Lynda Laurence.
+The commercial failure due to Motown's non-support on Produced & Arranged soured Terrell and Laurence on the label.
+Laurence's last ditch effort led to persuading her mentor Stevie Wonder to produce a single-only release for The Supremes.
+"Bad Weather" became popular with fans and R&B disc jockeys.
+Issued not long after Produced & Arranged had cooled the single stalled.
+It was the final curtain for Terrell and Laurence, both asked to be released from Motown.
+Mary Wilson, now alone, had to reconfigure the group who wouldn't have another record released for two years.

 "I Guess I'll Miss the Man" Circa 1972